abdelou/spjrud-to-sql/README.md

 - `SelectConstant` that returns tuples if value from one column equals a constant

 ### Project
-Reduce the number of attributes in the returns tuples.
+Reduce the number of attributes in the returned tuples.

 ### Join
 Returns tuples only if corresponding values are in both subrelation1 and subrelation2.